Customs and Border Protection's top doctor tried to order fentanyl lollipops for helicopter trip to U.N., whistleblowers say

 According to the whistleblower complaint, Eastman "created a hostile and chilled work environment" through attempts to "flout law and policy," and with his disparagement of other senior leaders and abusive treatment of other staff.
 The report recommends that Eastman be thoroughly investigated, and that he not be able to hire anyone or restructure the Office of Chief Medical Officer until the investigation is completed.
 The complaint also recommends that Customs and Border Protection halt any controlled substance purchase approvals made by Eastman.

-Customs and Border Protection did not respond to a request for comment from CBS News.
+Customs and Border Protection did not immediately respond to a request for comment from CBS News.

 Nicole Sganga and Camilo Montoya Galvez contributed reporting.